anvilsecure/bytebanter-burpai/README.md

   * ByteBanter will generate and supply payloads dynamically using the configured LLM.

 ## Configuration
-In the **ByteBanter** extension tab: select the framework you want to use from the combo box on th top right corner.
-Configure the endpoint details (i.e.: model URL, parameters).
-Set whether you want the extension to keep track of target responses and specify the regular expression to extract them form the HTTP body.
+In the **ByteBanter** extension tab: you can select whether you want the extension to keep track of target responses and specify the regular expression to extract them form the HTTP body.
 Write your prompt to instruct the model for generating payloads.
-Eventually use the "Optimize!" button to ask AI to optimize your prompt.
+Eventually use the "Optimize!" button to ask Burop AI to optimize your prompt.
 And you are ready to go!
 Settings are automatically saved and used by the generator and Burp also persists them.

 ## Development